HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/m3k.md

 ## Using

 - The M3K has the longest range out of any shotgun, as well as great accuracy.
 Use this to avoid close confrontations with higher-DPS weapons.
-  - A good strategy is to find an obstacle such as a [Rock](/obstacles/rock) and "peek out" to fire a shot, and then keep hiding.
-This will avoid much of the damage from weapons such as assault rifles and DMRs.
+  - A good strategy is to find an obstacle, such as a [Rock](/obstacles/rock) and "peek out" to fire a shot, and then keep hiding.
+This will avoid much of the damage from weapons, such as assault rifles and DMRs.
-- Use the M3K with another shotgun such as the [Model 37](/weapons/guns/model_37).
+- Use the M3K with another shotgun, such as the [Model 37](/weapons/guns/model_37).
 This will cover both long-range and short-range.
   - This works best with quickswitching.
 - If your opponent also has an M3K, use the aforementioned "peek" strategy and avoid being damaged while wasting their ammo.
 - The M3K's long-range also pairs well with a sniper like the [Mosin-Nagant](/weapons/guns/mosin), if you quickswitch both.
 This is great if you can't find another sniper.